-The trailer for Baz Luhrmann’s The great Gatsby is out.
+The official trailer for The Great Gatsby has come out.
 Tell us what you think!

 I mean, what else could one conclude of a three-minute montage that manages to reveal nothing about the advertised flick other than it’s got lavish sets and expensive stars?
 In fairness, we do get a sense of the period and of the two leads’ unbridled passion for each other, which, to some extent, already betrays the source material.
 If memory serves, the book’s narrator, Nick Caraway, never could figure out how his cousin truly felt about Gatsby.
 That was sort of the point.